Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 What Movies Are Like Love, Rosie?

 Would you declare your true feelings to your best friend or would you suppress it?
 Would you take the risk of losing the friendship for the sake of love?
 It seems easy when you look at somebody else, but it's often a nerve-wracking decision to be vulnerable when there is your friendship at stake.

-Adapted from the best-selling novel by Cecelia Ahern titled Where Rainbows End, Love, Rosie is a 2014 romantic comedy that centers around two best friends, Alex and Rosie.
-They have been good friends since childhood, being a part of each other’s most important moments.
-They have remained inseparable through the good days and the bad, building an indescribable relationship over the years.
+Adapted from the best-selling novel by Cecelia Ahern titled Where Rainbows End, Love, Rosie is a 2014 romantic comedy that centers around two best friends, Alex and Rosie, as they go through ups and downs in their lives.

 Movies Like Love, Rosie